ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 >
 > YAML files only accept space characters, are very specific with the indentations, and do not allow tabulators.
 Should the command fail to display the host's inventory, double-check the hostname, `hosts.yaml` and the `ny-sc1.yaml` file for formatting errors.

-To display in `vi` special characters like a tab, use in `vi` the command combination
+To display in `vim` special characters like a tab, use in `vim` the command combination
 - Escape key
 - then type `:set list`
 - Tab characters are displayed as ^I